rangari-rani/academic-projects-mca/README.md

 - Developed a Java desktop app (**StayMate**) using **Java Swing**
 - Used **JDBC** to connect with **MySQL** and perform data operations
-- Designed login forms, user dashboards, and room booking features
+- Designed login screens, data entry forms, and booking interface
 - Applied object-oriented principles to build modular Java classes

 ---